SheikhJafary/Position-Control-Of-a-DC-Motor-Using-PID-Controller-With-ROS/README.md

 Basic Flow of the program :-

 1. The encodervalue is published from Arduino node.
-2. node_motor subscribes to /encoderValue and /desiredPosition.
+2. node_motor subscribes to /ENC_Value and /desiredPosition.
 3. Now we Publish the desired angle/position to /desiredPosition.
-4. These inputs are provided to the PID controller implemented in the **node_motor.py** where Setpoint is **/desiredPosition** and feedback is /encodervalue.
+4. These inputs are provided to the PID controller implemented in the **PID_node.py** where Setpoint is **/desiredPosition** and feedback is /ENC_Value.
-5. The PID controller gives PWM_value as output to control the motor direction and speed at a given refresh rate.
+5. The PID controller gives PWM_Value as output to control the motor direction and speed at a given refresh rate.
-6. This PWM value is published to /PWM_value and Arduino node subscribes to the /PWM_value and accordingly give commands to the motor driver.
+6. This PWM value is published to /PWM_Value and Arduino node subscribes to the /PWM_Value and accordingly give commands to the motor driver.

 #### How does a encoder work?